-Marianna Ritchey, assistant professor of music history in the Department of Music & Dance, discovered a deep interest in music as an undergraduate at Lewis and Clark College in Portland, Ore.
+Marianna Ritchey, associate professor of music history in the Department of Music & Dance, discovered a deep interest in music as an undergraduate at Lewis and Clark College in Portland, Oregon.
 Ritchey currently focuses her research on young American composers in the contemporary capitalist landscape.
 With roots as an indie-rock musician, Ritchey approaches a diverse array of musical styles in her teaching and writing as culturally important and significant.

 You’ve had a diverse, genre-spanning career in music, from playing in indie-rock bands to producing and performing a rock opera to writing about classical French Romantic composers.
 Can you describe how your interests evolved over time to lead you to your research foci today?